QAZIMAAZARSHAD/Apni-Dukaan/README.md

 <div>
 <img src="Images\ApniDukaanLogo.jpg" height = "95" align = "left" padding-bottom = "10px"/>
 <div>
-ApniDukaan.com is a site everyone gets everything they need.
+ApniDukaan.com is a site where everyone gets everything they need.
 ApniDukaan.com allows users to buy items of their choice from a wide range of products such as clothes, electronic gadgets, toys, electric appliances, cosmetics, household products, stationery, books, and many more.
 </div>
 </div>
 </p>